-The Chairman-CEO ensured that all Board proceedings were conducted smoothly and efficiently, approving the agenda for each meeting prepared by the Board Secretary.
-The typical Board agenda in 2021/22 entailed ratification of Circular Resolutions, discussion of matters arising from the previous minutes, submission of Board Sub-Committee reports, status updates of major projects, review of performance, strategy formulation, approval of quarterly and annual financial statements, review of risk, sustainability and corporate social responsibility related aspects, ratification of capital expenditure, among others.
-Added emphasis was also placed on business performance in lieu of the challenges stemming from the ongoing macroeconomic volatilities and uncertainties.
+The Chairperson-CEO ensured that all Board proceedings were conducted smoothly and efficiently, approving the agenda for each meeting prepared by the Board Secretary.
+The typical Board agenda in 2022/23 entailed ratification of Circular Resolutions, discussion of matters arising from the previous minutes, submission of Board Sub-Committee reports, status updates of major projects and raising of capital, review of performance, strategy formulation, approval of quarterly and annual financial statements, review of risk, sustainability and corporate social responsibility related aspects, ratification of capital expenditure, among others.
+Added emphasis was also placed on business performance in lieu of the challenges stemming from the macroeconomic volatilities and uncertainties.